top of page

 What burden does that place on the 911Pro?
 Fortunately, the experts at 911TI were way ahead of the curve in tackling this challenge.
 Our understanding of the crises confronting Public Safety Answering Points, and our solutions, are unparalleled.

-Many PSAPs do use 9-1-1 call protocol systems since they generally assure best practice in managing medical and police emergencies.
-However, 9-1-1 personnel report that existing protocol systems do not provide adequate guidance for mental crisis and suicide calls.
+Yes, many PSAPs do use 9-1-1 call protocol systems since they generally assure best practice in managing medical and police emergencies.
+However, 9-1-1 personnel report that traditional protocol systems do not provide adequate guidance for mental crisis and suicide calls.

 As a result, most 911Pros lack confidence and struggle with anxiety with mental crisis calls, especially when suicide risk is present.*

 That is why dispatchers began asking Jim Marshall to design and deliver scientifically-based, clinically guided classes just for 9-1-1 on this subject.
-In response, we launched Building LifeBridges to Suicide Callers™ in 2005, and in 2009, driven again by PSAP requests, we launched Emergency Mental Health Dispatching™.
+In response, he launched Building LifeBridges to Suicide Callers™ in 2005, and in 2009, driven again by PSAP requests, launched Emergency Mental Health Dispatching™ (EMHD).